slott56/navtools/docs/introduction.rst

 -   Electronic Chartplotter in the cockpit can record a track.
 Currently, this is difficult to upload from the chartplotter.

--   GPSNavX on a MacBook Pro with its own GPS antenna.
+-   OpenCPN on a MacBook Pro with its own GPS antenna.
     This means finding a way to secure a computer and leave it running to accumulate a track.
 This is not currently feasible on *Red Ranger*: there's no way to secure the computer or provide power.

--   GPSNavX on an iPhone or iPad with a separate GPS antenna.
+-   iNavX on an iPhone or iPad with a separate GPS antenna.
 This also requires leaving the phone running.
 The track can be extracted through The X-Traverse web site.